Bank of Marin Bancorp (NASDAQ:BMRC) Issues Quarterly Earnings Results, Beats Expectations By $0.10 EPS

-Bank of Marin Bancorp (NASDAQ:BMRC) released its earnings results on Sunday.
-The bank reported $0.71 EPS for the quarter, beating the consensus estimate of $0.61 by $0.10, MarketWatch Earnings reports.
+Bank of Marin Bancorp (NASDAQ:BMRC) announced its earnings results on Sunday.
+The bank reported $0.71 earnings per share for the quarter, topping the consensus estimate of $0.61 by $0.10, MarketWatch Earnings reports.
 Bank of Marin Bancorp had a net margin of 30.34% and a return on equity of 8.67%.

 Bank of Marin Bancorp operates as the holding company for Bank of Marin that provides a range of financial services primarily to professionals, small and middle-market businesses, individuals, and not-for-profit organizations in San Francisco Bay Area, California in the United States.
 The company offers personal and business checking and savings accounts; and time certificates of deposit, individual retirement accounts, health savings accounts, and demand deposit marketplace accounts, as well as certificate of deposit account registry and insured cash sweep services.